jakeh524/pinball-wizard/README.md

 Next, we installed a score system with a counter at the top of the machine and each obstacle providing a certain amount of points that would add to the player's score as they played the game.
 We also implemented "Start Game" and "Game Over" screens to immerse the player and create a game experience.
 At this point, we added two unique obstacles into the game to create a fun experience for the player.
 The three-hit obstacle were polygons placed at the back of the machine that would light up upon hit and reward the player with bonus points if they could hit all three of them.
 The multiball obstacle would allow the player to launch many balls onto the field at once in quick succession upon hit.
 We included better controls and a clearer UI at this point as well.

 As we added more features and effects, the final demo day neared closer, and we kicked into overdrive mode to debug our game and fix collision issues.
 Once these were addressed, we completed our game and presented it in class.
-We had a lot of fun developing this game and learned a ton along the way!

 ## Challenges we faced and lessons we learned